 Unlike some venture capital and private equity firms, we only provide an LOI if we are confident we will finance and close.
 Otherwise, we would be wasting everyone's time.
 We don't view a LOI as the place to start the negotiation.
 Consequently, we do our homework up front, doing our best to really get to know a company, its people and the business situation.
 Our competitors like to boast about how many LOIs they submit and execute with sellers.
 They attempt to make a case that they exercise discipline by only closing a percentage of the LOIs they execute, but this is usually because they try to re-trade the deal even if there aren't material findings during the diligence phase, which sometimes there are.

 If the buyer is experienced and has a track record and strong relationships with financing partners, the present economy and financing environment shouldn't make any difference.

 There is no typical structure!
 It all depends on the circumstances and the needs of all constituencies, and what is necessary to ensure the future success of the business.

 At Lynwood Capital we spend time cultivating and solidifying the relationships we have with existing equity financing partners in portfolio companies.
 We also identify other private equity investment firms and lending institutions with whom we'd like to partner.
 As generalists, we're never quite sure what kind of deal is around the corner, and we really strive to bring the best financing partners to each new investment, unless we finance an investment with an all equity balance sheet.

 We're “steady as she goes.”
-We've been investing for over two decades, so we've seen it all: the excesses, the high and low levels of activity.
+We've been investing for over three decades, so we've seen it all: the excesses, the high and low levels of activity.
 We rely on our long-standing financing partner relationships and track record to get deals done in unsettled financing environments.
 In most credit and business cycles, the big deals are the ones most impacted by changing or more limited financing alternatives.
-Our focus, the so-called smaller, middle-market deals, seems to be impacted less by the vagaries of the credit markets.
+Our focus — the so-called smaller, middle-market and startup deals — seems to be impacted less by the vagaries of the credit markets.